zzhangjii/learning-library/workshops/auto-scale-adwc/Auto_Scale_ADW_Demo_Setup.md

 - The application will ask to change the password kindly choose the password as BEstrO0ng_#22
 #### if the ADMIN password does not work reset password using below step
 ![](./images/ords7.png)
 #### 10. Change your working directory to the apex directory where you unzipped the installation software.
 Login to sqlPlus   and run @apxchpwd.
-For more information refer below Url.[Oracle Community](https://community.oracle.com/thread/2332882?start=0&tstart=0)
+For more information refer Url.[Oracle Community](https://community.oracle.com/thread/2332882?start=0&tstart=0)
 #### 11. Click sign In.
 ![](./images/ords8.png)